Petschko/Java-RPG-Maker-MV-Decrypter/README.md

 So please DON'T steal stuff, as Artist I know how much time such stuff take, so DON'T do it!

 ### Why as Java-Project? | Advantages
-This Java-Decrypter is better for whole Directories.
+This Java-Decrypter is better for whole Directories or automated Scripts.
 It was easier to do it with Java, because you are very limited with JavaScript.
 (File-Access / Saving etc)
-Why Java? - Because I know this Language xP
+Why Java? - Because I know this Language xP - Feel free to port it to an other language, which may doesn't require the installation of a Run-Time-Environment...

 **Advantages using this in comparison to my previous Project:**
 - Works with whole Directories